How to Become a Veterinarian

 Before you can enroll, you will need a certain number of college credits, as well as prerequisite coursework including classes in biology, chemistry, physics, genetics, biochemistry, math, English, social sciences, and the humanities.

 Most schools request scores from a standardized test, such as the Medical College Admissions Test (MCAT) or the Graduate Record Exam (GRE).
-Check with the schools to which you want to apply to find out which test they require.
+Check with the schools where you want to apply to find out which test they require.

-The Association of American Veterinary Colleges provides admissions requirements and other information for member schools in the U.S., as well as details about Canadian and other international schools. please see College Descriptor Pages on that organization's website.
-You will also find details about Canadian and other international schools.
+The Association of American Veterinary Colleges provides admissions requirements and other information for member schools in the U.S., as well as details about Canadian and other international schools.
+You also will find details about Canadian and other international schools.

 Every state and the District of Columbia mandate that all veterinarians have a license to practice.
 Requirements vary by jurisdiction, but all stipulate that individuals pass the North American Veterinary Licensing Examination.
 This is a computerized 360 question multiple-choice exam.
-You may also have to take, and pass, a state exam.
+You may also have to pass a state exam.